eyalamirmusic/JuceDocker/readme.md

-JuceDocker: A very stripped down way to build JUCE apps using Docker
+JuceDocker: A very stripped down way to build JUCE apps using Docker.

-This uses:
-https://github.com/eyalamirmusic/JUCECmakeRepoPrototype
+This uses the configuration protype: https://github.com/eyalamirmusic/JUCECmakeRepoPrototype

-As a configuration prototype, as well as https://github.com/cpm-cmake/CPM.cmake
+As a configuration prototype, as well as the package manager: https://github.com/cpm-cmake/CPM.cmake

-As a package manager (triggers automaticall with cmake)
+Which triggers automatically when configuring the project with CMake.